Stanley C. Beck

 He completed National War College in 1971 and then served as vice commander, 410th Bombardment Wing, K.I.
 Sawyer Air Force Base, Michigan.
 He took command of the 19th Bombardment Wing, Robins Air Force Base, Georgia, in August 1972.
 Beck was assigned temporary duty at U-Tapao Royal Thai Naval Airfield, Thailand, in December 1972 as commander of the 310th Strategic Wing (Provisional), supporting the Linebacker II operation against North Vietnam.
 In April 1973 he transferred to Barksdale Air Force Base, Louisiana, where he commanded the 2nd Bombardment Wing.
-In June 1974 he was assigned to the University of Tennessee, Knoxville, as commander of Detachment 800, U.S. Air Force Reserve Officers' Training Corps program, and professor of aerospace studies.
+In June 1974 he was assigned to the University of Tennessee, Knoxville, as commander of Detachment 800, U.S. Air Force Reserve Officer Training Corps program, and professor of aerospace studies.

 From July 1975 to March 1978, he served as commandant of cadets at the Air Force Academy.
 He then was assigned as commandant of the Air Command and Staff College.
 In September 1979 Beck moved to Minot Air Force Base, North Dakota, where he commanded the 57th Air Division, composed of two B-52H bombardment wings, two Minuteman missile wings, a strategic reconnaissance wing and a missile early warning site.
 During the following year he also became the first commander of SAC's non-nuclear, rapid deployment "Strategic Projection Force."
 In August 1980 he moved to Andersen Air Force Base, Guam, as commander of the 3rd Air Division where he was responsible for all Strategic Air Command operations in the Western Pacific.
 He assumed his present duties in August 1982.

 He is a command pilot with more than 5,500 flying hours.
 He flew 114 combat missions in Southeast Asia in OV-10s, 0-2A's, B-52s and KC-135s.
 His military decorations and awards include the Legion of Merit with oak leaf cluster, Bronze Star Medal, Meritorious Service Medal, Air Medal with four oak leaf clusters, Air Force Commendation Medal with oak leaf cluster, Presidential Unit Citation emblem with oak leaf cluster and Air Force Outstanding Unit Award ribbon.

 Beck was promoted to major general January 1, 1981, with date of rank August 1, 1977.
 He retired on October 1, 1983.